AlexAxenti/School-Projects/Project1/README.md

 	4 - File Synchronization

 	5 - Last Backup Date

+	6 - Switch to Executable

+	7 - Backup and Delete / Restore

 **References:** https://linuxize.com/post/bash-functions/ how to use functions in bash to make file look cleaner.